openaudible/openaudible_docker/README.md

 view web sessions at one time-so this can't be used to share the application with multiple viewers at the same time.

-You may want to map the volume /root/openaudible to access downloaded and converted audiobooks.

 ## Quick Start

 ```
-mkdir -p $HOME/OpenAudible
 docker run -d --rm -it -v $HOME/OpenAudible:/config/OpenAudible -p 3000:3000 --name openaudible openaudible/openaudible:latest
 ```